google-marketing-solutions/gps_soteria/README.md

 conversion uploads, in a way that protects the sensitive profit data from a determined user.

-**Note: This implementation only currently works with Google Analytics.**
+**Note: This implementation only currently works with Google Analytics and Google Ads.**

 ![Demo gif](./docs/img/demo.gif)